5 Enchanting Small Towns in Germany

 Curious about the best small towns in Germany to visit?
 I've got you covered!

-Whether you want to roam medieval cobblestone streets and sip Reisling in the summer sunshine – or shop for souvenirs in snow-covered Christmas markets – a trip to explore the best small towns in Germany will be unforgettable!
+Whether you want to roam medieval cobblestone streets and sip Riesling in the summer sunshine – or shop for souvenirs and drink Traditional German Glühwein in snow-covered Christmas markets – a trip to explore the best small towns in Germany will be unforgettable!

 From Rothenburg ob der Tauber to Bamberg to Miltenberg, Germany is home to some of the most enchanting, fairy-tale towns you could imagine!

-In my personal experience, most of Germany’s best small towns lie along a riverside.
-On a two-week river cruise along the Danube, Main, and Rhine Rivers with Viking River Cruises, I was lucky enough to visit many of them!
+In my personal experience, most of Germany's best small towns lie along a riverside.
+On the Viking River Cruises Grand European Tour, a two-week river cruise along the Danube, Main, and Rhine Rivers.
+I was lucky enough to visit many of them!

 In this guide, I'll share my top picks for the most magical small towns to visit in Germany.
 Each one is so well-preserved (or well-restored, after WWII), charming, and simply beautiful, that you can't afford to miss a single one!